CASPA · PA (physician assistant) applications

 What do strong CASPA AI essays do that weak ones miss?+

-Strong essays ground in a specific clinical encounter with a named tool, engage the equity clause as a substantive layer rather than a closing aside, hold the tradeoff between AI's benefits and risks without picking a side, put a real patient in the room, and reason as a future PA specifically.
-Weak essays talk about AI in healthcare in the abstract, assert the human-touch cliche, and could have been submitted to any health profession.
+Strong essays state a clear decision rule — grounded in a lived, studied, or honestly labeled hypothetical scenario — rather than a vague thesis about AI in healthcare.
+They engage the equity clause as a substantive layer, not a closing aside; hold the tradeoff between a tool's benefits and risks without picking a side; put a real patient in the room; and reason as a future PA specifically.
+Weak essays talk about AI in the abstract, assert the human-touch cliché, and could have been submitted to any health profession.

 How is this different from a human PA admissions consultant?+

 Speed, cost, and consistency.
-You get scored feedback in minutes for $5 instead of $75–$1,000 and several days.
-Consultants are better at strategy and emotional coaching, so the smartest applicants run a $5 review on every draft and save a human for the essays that matter most.
+You get scored feedback in minutes for a $5 first review instead of $75–$1,000 and several days.
+Consultants are better at strategy and emotional coaching, so the smartest applicants use the $50 Pro Pack across drafts and save a human for the essays that matter most.

 Which application systems do you cover?+